 - Information on whether you voted in an election or referendum (not how you voted)

-From this information, we allocate you an internal identification number.
-If we contact you for the purpose of canvassing your voting intentions or other political opinion information, and you provide us with that information, then we will record that against your record.
+From this information, we allocate an internal identification number.
+If we contact you to canvass your voting intentions or other political opinion information, and you provide us with that information, then we will record that against your record.
 This is so that we can:

 - decide whether we send you our campaigning materials;